 The next area we looked at is short-term care, in which this facility received a grade of C. This ended up being this facility's least impressive area.
 This is still not a bad grade.
 With our short-term care score, we try to create a valuable gauge for rehabilitation.
 In this process, we analyze a nursing home's levels of highly-skilled nursing services.
 This includes not just nursing, but also physical and speech therapy, as well as other variations of therapy.
 Unfortunately, it doesn't look like this facility provided registered nurse or physical therapist staffing data.
 The final statistic we considered in this category is the percentage of residents that who were able to eventually return home from the facility.
-We found that just 4.6 percent of this nursing home's patients returned home.
+We found that just 3.8 percent of this nursing home's patients returned home.
 This figure was below average.

 Rating Over Time

 Compared to national and state averages across all facilities.